-Deposit growth was ahead of advances, growing by 7% to N\$ 34.7 billion.
+Deposit growth was ahead of advances, growing by 7% to N\$34.7 billion.
 The retail portfolio was a significant contributor to the deposits growth as a 13.3% increase was experienced aided by the increased demand for savings and investment products as individuals tighten their purse-strings.
-Fixed deposits decreased by 3.5% year on year whilst NCD's increased year on year by 7.5%.
-Current and call accounts increased by 2.8% and 15.7% respectively, whereas savings accounts increased by 26.5%.
+Fixed deposits decreased by 0.24% year on year whilst NCDs increased year on year by 7.5%.
+Current and call accounts increased by 3.1% and 15.5% respectively, while savings accounts also showed positive movement with growth of 26.5%.